No Fee Until We Collect For You & We Are Always Available

 According to the National Highway Traffic Safety Administration (NHTSA), pedestrian accidents in the United States are becoming more common, hitting an almost 3-decade high in 2018.
 If you have been the victim of a pedestrian accident, or have lost someone you love in such a tragic event, you need a skilled personal injury attorney to hold the responsible party accountable.
-In Ohio, Jones Kahan Law, LLC is a firm of pedestrian accident attorneys who are both approachable and accomplished.
+In Ohio and Northern Kentucky, Jones Kahan Law, LLC is a firm of pedestrian accident attorneys who are both approachable and accomplished.

 Serving clients throughout the Cincinnati area, we have comprehensive legal knowledge, well-honed negotiation and litigation skills, and a track record of winning maximum damages for our clients.
 If someone else’s negligence, recklessness, or intentional disregard for human life has caused you serious injury, we will work hard and long to help you receive the compensation you deserve.
 Contacting us promptly can ensure your future and the future of your family.
 Moreover, we will not charge you any attorneys’ fees until we win your case.

 May ’19 – Motorcycle Accident

 A Pedestrian Accident Can Be Catastrophic or Even Fatal

 When a person is hit by a car or truck, the pedestrian is, obviously, at a tremendous disadvantage.
 Not only does the vehicle outweigh the pedestrian by thousands of pounds, but the vehicle may also be traveling at a high rate of speed.
 Victims of pedestrian accidents are generally lucky if they come away with their lives, even if they have serious, treatable injuries.
 Whether another party has caused you injuries that require a long recovery period or has permanently disabled you, you are entitled to significant damages.